 "Even if I couldn't get up, would it not be a marvelous day to leave one's life behind?"
-I replied with a grand smile.
-That one didn't go over so well.
+I replied with a grand smile, but that one didn't go over so well.
 Those were the days when I was still learning to synchronize my humor with the French.

-Whatever the future holds, you will remain for me the accomplishment of that young man's dream called love.
+Whatever the future holds, she for whom my blood flowed with love, will remain for me the accomplishment of that young man's dream.
 And if it were all only a dream, I would still declare, from that bed from which I no longer rise, that I truly did live that dream.